 Incident: An incident is an issue that requires a response.
 An incident may impact on any area of University activity.
 An incident that is not considered to be critical has a localised containable impact and is unlikely to escalate in severity but requires response and management as part of ongoing business-as-usual.

 Incident Response Team (IRT) – A team of specialists that is mobilised to assess and respond to a critical incident that has occurred.

 Key Management Personnel (KMP) – people with the authority and responsibility for planning, directing and controlling the activities of the University, directly or indirectly, including any director (whether executive or otherwise) of that entity.

 Risk Rating – Risk ratings provide a consistent scale for measuring incident severity through the following classifications: extreme, high, medium or low.

-University Community – relates to USC students, staff and other stakeholders engaging with the University, including visitors, contractors and volunteers.
+University Community – relates to students, staff and other stakeholders engaging with the University, including visitors, contractors and volunteers.